Ralph Lawrence Carr: Governor

-In September 1950, attempting a political comeback, he won the Republican nomination for governor shortly before his death.
+In September 1950, attempting a political comeback, he won the Republican nomination for governor.
+He died soon after.

 Support for Japanese Americans

 Following Roosevelt's issuance of Executive Order 9066 on February 19, 1942, the War Relocation Authority decided to resettle Japanese Americans from the West Coast into internment camps in the interior of the continent.
 One camp was Amache near Granada, Colorado.
 Carr took a unique position among Western governors, who largely adopted the popular anti-Japanese sentiment of the period.
 The governors supported internment of all Japanese, whatever their citizenship, and also objected to locating internment camps in their states.
 Carr, on the other hand, opposed interning American citizens, depriving them of their basic rights as citizens based only on their racial background or the citizenship of their ancestors.
 Unlike his peers, Carr agreed that Colorado should accept its share of the evacuees and treat them respectfully.
 He also underscored the broader context of war against several enemy countries in order to downplay the struggle with Japan that could easily be seen as a racial conflict.
 When he volunteered Colorado for housing Italian, German, and Japanese relocated from the West Coast, he said:

 In one speech to a large and hostile audience, made up primarily of worried Colorado farmers, Carr said of the evacuees:

 Carr's advocacy for racial tolerance and for protection of the constitutional rights of the Japanese Americans are generally thought to have cost him his political career.
 He narrowly lost the 1942 Senate election to incumbent Democratic Senator Edwin C. Johnson, who in 1942 had advocated using the National Guard to prevent Japanese Americans from entering Colorado and charged that Carr was more interested in exploiting Japanese labor than protecting civil liberties.